-- -Study Buddies: It is preferable to get any missed info, lecture notes or handouts as soon as possible so one way is to check with study buddies regarding class material covered that session.
-Choose 2 or 3 such people in class either whom you know or whom you grow comfortable with once you become acquainted when we form cooperative learning teams.
-Information you should seek includes: main concepts covered, what the day's activity was, and any announced due assignment, project, or test dates. - -BlackBoard: Material posted on Blackboard will be the key information on course content, sequence, deadlines, etc. You will be provided many handouts on Day one of class but some materials you still may decide to print out if you wish which may only be on Blackboard. - -Office Hours Visits and/or Appointments: During my office hours, you are welcome to ask me about coursework.
+-Canvas: Material posted on Canvas will be the key information on course content, sequence, deadlines, etc. You will be provided many handouts on Day one of class but some materials you still may decide to print out if you wish which may only be on Canvas.

+-Office Hours Visits and/or Appointments: During my office hours, you are welcome to ask me about coursework.
 I'll gladly help you if you need help.
-Don't wait until its late in the game.
+Don't wait until it's late in the game.
+Help can be face to face or on the phone.

 C. Academic Honesty / Misconduct Code: All portions of the Auburn University student academic honesty code (Title XII) found in the Tiger Cub will apply to university courses.
 All academic honesty violations or alleged violations of the SGA Code of Laws will be reported to the Office of the Provost, which will then refer the case to the Academic Honesty Committee.
 The Department of EFLT recognizes university policy regarding academic misconduct.
 In accordance with University policy regarding academic misconduct, students may be subject to several sanctions upon violations of the Student Academic Honesty Code.
 Unless I state otherwise, tests and all assignments will assess your personal (individual) knowledge of course material (see list of assignments for individual markings which mean these are to be done individually only).
 In these cases, having someone help you is considered cheating.
 Our university now utilizes the services of plagiarism detection software for professors to screen student work.
 I may, on any assignment, test or paper require your work to be submitted in hard copy and in electronic format.
 I will not award a grade or points toward a grade for the work unless and until it is submitted in the manner and format required.
-Work submitted electronically must be written the same word for word as is submitted to me in hard copy--no exceptions or exemptions.
 Keep in mind that not all work will need to be submitted in this way.
 I will inform you of submitting your work in electronic format when the time comes to submit certain assignments or tests.

 Any service learning sessions recorded or reported by a student or his/her peer on fraudulent days and/or times will result in academic misconduct discipline and failure for this course.
 Record exact times when you begin and end your service learning on each day served.
-During class time and in our classroom all cell phones, mobile phones, pagers, PDAs, iPods, dictaphones and any other electronic recording or communication devices must be stowed away in your backpacks or purses.
+During class time and in our classroom all cell phones, mobile phones, pagers, PDAs, other electronic communication devices must be stowed away in your backpacks or purses.
+You may use recording devices to help aide your learning if you need them.
 They are to be set to off or silent mode and are not to be accessed during class time, especially not during tests.
 During breaks, if you wish to use phones in the hallway, I don't mind but please do not use them in our classroom.
 Please do not use them at your service learning site at all.
-Please do not eat or drink in the LRC.
 Thanks in advance for your cooperation on these things.